jbiatek/BSGRulebook/dynamic.md

 Add the following components from Exodus:

 - New character sheets and tokens
-- New Crisis, Quorum, Super Crisis, Skill, and Destination cards.
-Only include the "CAG Chooses" Crisis and Super Crisis cards if also playing with Cylon Fleet.
+- New Crisis, Quorum, Super Crisis, Skill, and Destination cards. <span class="nocylonfleet">Do not add Crisis and Super Crisis cards that say "CAG Chooses" on them.</span>
 - One additional nuke token next to the board.
 The Admiral still only receives 2 to start, but now humans may earn more through game effects.

 <div class="cylonfleet" markdown="1">